karel-burda/constexpr-hash-map/README.md

 * x86-64 g++ 8.1 and higher
 * x86-64 clang++ 6.0 and higher
 * x64 MSVC v19.14 and higher

+In case of bigger number of elements, compiler's settings regarding constexpr (such as `-fconstexpr-depth` on the GNU) might needed be tuned-up, as container uses compile-time recursion.

 # Example
 ```cpp